openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 Double ``NaN`` is converted to float ``NaN``.

-Double infinity is converted to same-signed floating-point infinity.
+Double infinity is converted to the same-signed floating-point infinity.

 A numeric conversion of a floating-point type operand to target types ``long`` or ``int`` is performed by the following rules: